isomerpages/isomerpages-govtech/media/media-releases/_posts/2023-05-24-Government-projected-to-spend-on ICT-in-FY23.md

 The Ministry of Sustainability and Environment has earlier announced the inclusion of environmental sustainability criteria into government ICT contracts beginning in 2024.
 The upcoming PC &amp; Printer bulk tender will require suppliers to comply with environmental and energy standards, and practise packaging and materials reuse.
 These criteria will constitute five per cent of the tender evaluation.

-Beyond the PC & Printer bulk tender, GovTech is working towards reducing the cloud infrastructure carbon footprint in the GCC and government data centres to meet BCA-IMDA Green Mark 4 standards, and optimising code reuse for cloud projects in FY23.
+Beyond the PC & Printer bulk tender, GovTech is working towards reducing the cloud infrastructure carbon footprint in the GCC and government data centres to meet BCA-IMDA Green Mark<sup>[4]</sup> standards, and optimising code reuse for cloud projects in FY23.
 GovTech will explore increasing the containerisation of applications and usage of microservices to further automate and streamline the application development process in FY24.

 Mr Kok Ping Soon, Chief Executive, GovTech, said: “Our ICT investments in the past five years have laid a firm foundation for the next bound of digital government.
 The Government will maintain a high level of ICT spending in 2023, as we continue to push ahead with our cloud strategy and find more ways to work closely with the industry through co-developed projects and bulk tenders.
 Providing opportunities for SMEs to take on government projects is also important, as SMEs form a key pillar of our Smart Nation efforts.”